 FHA loan requirements for first time homebuyers

 - Down payments as low as 3.5% of the purchase price.
-This is particularly useful to home buyers who do not have the cash to make a large down payment.
+This is particularly useful to homebuyers who do not have the cash to make a large down payment.

 - Higher debt-to-income ratios.
 Lenders of conventional mortgages generally don’t want your debt-to-income ratio to be higher than 36%.
 With an FHA loan, you can sometimes have a DTI as high as 43%.

 FHA loans have other requirements you’ll want to understand before you choose one.
 For example, you will need to pay an upfront mortgage insurance premium as well as an annual premium.
 There are also limits on the amount of money you can borrow.
-Learn more about FHA loan requirements and advantages and disadvantages.
+Learn more about FHA loan requirements and their advantages and disadvantages.

-Credit score considerations for FHA first time homebuyers
+Credit score considerations for FHA first-time homebuyers

-You may be able to get a loan backed by the FHA with a score as low as 540.
-However, you are likely to be required to make a 10% down payment with this credit score.
+You may be able to get a loan backed by the FHA with a credit score as low as 540.
+However, you will likely need to make a 10% down payment with this credit score.
 Lenders generally want your credit score to be at least 580 before they will allow you to make a down payment of just 3.5%.